CHTJonas/httkey-server/README.md

 * Binaries should be statically-linked with any assets (e.g. error pages) embedded.
 * Files should be served from a single directory.
 There should be no sub-hierarchy.
 * The hash should be a 128-bit MurmurHash3 of the request path, seeded with the contents of the `Host` header.
+* The binary output of the hash should be encoded in hexadecimal form.
-* If a file exists with a name that matches the output of the hash and the request method is `GET` then we should serve it.
+* If a file exists with a name that matches the hex-encoded output of the hash and the request method is `GET` then we should serve it.
 * If a file exists but the requests method is not `GET` then we should serve a `405` error page.
 * If a file does not exist then we should serve a `404` error page.